awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users.md

 1. As needed, customize users' permission levels by attaching an appropriately configured IAM policy\.

-For more recommendations on managing users, see [Root Device Storage](best-practices-storage.md)\.
+For more recommendations on managing users, see [Best Practices: Managing Permissions](best-practices-permissions.md)\.

 **Important**
 As a best practice, don't use root \(account owner\) credentials to perform everyday work in AWS\.
 Instead, create an IAM administrators group with appropriate permissions\.
 Then create IAM users for the people in your organization who need to perform administrative tasks \(including for yourself\), and add those users to the administrative group\.
-For more information, see [IAM Best Practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html) in the *Using IAM* guide\.
+For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html) in the *Using IAM* guide\.

+**Topics**
 + [Managing AWS OpsWorks Stacks Users](opsworks-security-users-manage.md)
 + [Granting AWS OpsWorks Stacks Users Per\-Stack Permissions](opsworks-security-users-console.md)
 + [Managing AWS OpsWorks Stacks Permissions by Attaching an IAM Policy](opsworks-security-users-policy.md)